krypt0nn/flowerpot/README.md

 Full blocks will be returned so that client can download them and validate locally.

+If selected `after` block is not a part of blockchain known to the shard then `404` status with an empty body should be returned.

 ```ts
 type Response = object[]; // Standard block JSON format
 ```